usaid-cs/yesterday-i-learned/random.md

 - Sun Yat-Sen knew English and Japanese as well.
 He was the number one med school student in Hong Kong.
 He died of liver cancer.
 - A [milliard](https://en.wikipedia.org/wiki/Long_and_short_scales#Comparison) is exactly one thousand times bigger than what you would expect, a million.
 The same country that gave us the metric system also calls a thousand _mille_, a million _million_, and a billion _milliard_.
 - Mushrooms are 90%+ water by volume.
 Besides Vitamin B (and D, if grown in the sun), there is no significant value in consuming them.
-- Istanbul is Europe's largest city.
-Then Moscow, Paris, London, Madrid.
 - A "noose" is the way the rope is tied when you try to hang yourself.
 - [Elton John](https://en.wikipedia.org/wiki/Elton_John) was born Reginald Kenneth Dwight, with neither Elton nor John in his name.
 Elton and John came from Bluesology saxophonist Elton Dean and Long John Baldry.
 - [50 Cent](https://en.wikipedia.org/wiki/50_Cent) was born Curtis James Jackson III, with neither 50 nor Cent in his name.
-- [Norway](https://en.wikipedia.org/wiki/Norway) aka North Way is north of Suðrvegr (South Way, aka Germany).
 - Manboobs feel the same as woman boobs.
 - Grated cheese can apparently [contain cellulose](http://www.bloomberg.com/news/articles/2016-02-24/wal-mart-sued-over-parmesan-cheese-with-wood-pulp-filler).
 - [1 out of 4](http://www.internetworldstats.com/stats7.htm) top 10 Internet languages is right to left.
 - In [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), "shall" is the same as "must".
 "Should" is optional only if you have grounds to break the rule; "may" is optional.
 - If you are indispensable, you cannot be promoted, but you can sometimes get a raise.
-- By EU law, [Black Forest Ham](https://en.wikipedia.org/wiki/Black_Forest_ham) must come from Black Forest, Germany.
-It is also dry-cured, contains 20% fat, and is almost never circular (but more bacon-shaped).
-So, the black forest ham you have been eating is not black forest ham.
 - The captain ought to go down with the ship, but can also do whatever they want if all others have evacuated.
 - Cheese: if your brie isn't oozing, it is not the real thing.
 Also, never bring brie to a party, because what you buy is never the real thing.
 - Extra large eggs are 63-70g, large 56-63g, and medium 49-56g.
 Their price multipliers are 1.12, 1.00, and 0.88, respectively.